Development and release processes#

 main

-branches at any point in development and release.The most recent PyGranta meta-package and all idiomatic package released
+branches at any point in development and release, which reflects successful CI run against all supported Granta MI releases and a recent Granta MI development build.All PyGranta meta-package and idiomatic package released

 release